sk8erboi17/AsynchronousPipelines/README.md

  ```
 -   **`setupIncomeClients`**: This method is responsible for initializing the server's ability to accept and handle incoming client connections.

--   **`Listener.getInstance()`**: This call suggests the use of a singleton for a `Listener` class.
+-   **`Listener.getInstance()`**: This call use  a singleton for a `Listener` class.
 The `Listener` class is likely responsible for network communication, specifically listening for incoming connections on a server socket.

 -   **`startConnectionListen(server, client -> {...})`**: This method starts the listening process on the specified `server` object.
 The server object is not explicitly defined but is assumed to be an instance that represents the server's socket or a similar networking entity.
 The method takes a lambda function as its second argument, which is executed for each incoming client connection.
 The function receives a `client` parameter, representing the connected client.

     -   **`client`**:  refers to an individual client connection.
 This object is likely an instance of `AsynchronousSocketChannel` or a similar class that facilitates asynchronous communication over network sockets.

     -   **`PipeslineIO.buildPipelinesIn(client)`**: For each connected client, this line constructs an input pipeline using the client connection.
 The input pipeline is configured to asynchronously receive and process data sent by the client.
 The exact configuration and processing logic would be defined within the `buildPipelinesIn` method
-    - **`setupOutputForClients(client)`**: After setting up the input pipeline, this line suggests that there is also a need to configure an output pipeline or similar mechanism for sending data back to the client.
+    - **`setupOutputForClients(client)`**: After setting up the input pipeline, this line is also a need to configure an output pipeline or similar mechanism for sending data back to the client.
 The method `setupOutputForClients` is responsible for this configuration.

 We will see the last two methods in another topic.